MarcosMeli/DHT11/README.md

   Serial.print(dht.getTemperature());
 }
 ```
-Also check out the [example] how to read out your sensor.
-For all the options, see [dht.h][header].

 Installation
 ------------

-Place the [DHT][download] library folder in your `<arduinosketchfolder>/libraries/` folder.
+Place the [DHT11][download] library folder in your `<arduinosketchfolder>/libraries/` folder.
 You may need to create the `libraries` subfolder if its your first library.
 Restart the Arduino IDE.

-[download]: https://github.com/markruys/arduino-DHT/archive/master.zip "Download DHT library"
+[download]: https://github.com/MarcosMeli/arduino-DHT11/archive/master.zip "Download DHT library"
-[example]: https://github.com/markruys/arduino-DHT/blob/master/examples/DHT_Test/DHT_Test.pde "Show DHT example"
-[header]: https://github.com/markruys/arduino-DHT/blob/master/DHT.h "Show header file"